Local Routing on a Convex Polytope in R^3: Preprocessing Algorithm

 Now we describe routing tables at the end of the preprocessing phase.
 The vertex set of $P$ is partitioned into a set of representative vertices and a set of non-representative vertices.
-A vertex $v$ is a representative vertex of $P$ if the projection $v'$ of $v$ on $P'$ is chosen as the representative of a grid cell located on a face of $P'$.
+A vertex $v$ is a representative vertex of $P$ if the projection $v'$ of $v$ on $\partial P'$ is chosen as the representative of a grid cell located on a face of $P'$.
 Otherwise, $v$ is a non-representative vertex.
-Each non-representative vertex $v$ of $P$ is associated with a representative vertex $r_v$ of $P$ such that their projections $v'$ and $r_v'$ on $P'$ are on the same face $f'$ of $P'$ and belong to the same grid cell of $f'$.
+Each non-representative vertex $v$ of $P$ is associated with a representative vertex $r_v$ of $P$ such that their projections $v'$ and $r_v'$ on $\partial P'$ are on the same face $f'$ of $P'$ and belong to the same grid cell of $f'$.
 This does not necessarily ensure $v$ and $r_v$ belong to the same face $f$ of $P$; however, both $v$ and $r_v$ belong to the same patch of $P$.
 Hence, for any packet at $v$ whose destination is not $v$, we simply forward the packet to $r_v$.
 That is, each non-representative vertex $v$ of $P$ can only forward any packet at $v$ to its representative $r_v$.
-To facilitate this, two rays each originating at $v$ are stored at $v$ so that these two rays together define a plane orthogonal to $f'$ that contains both $v$ and $w$.
+To facilitate this, two rays each originating at $v$ are stored at $v$ so that these two rays together define a plane orthogonal to $f'$ that contains $v$.
 Analogously, to route from any representative vertex $r_v$ of $P$ to any vertex that belongs to the set $W$ comprising non-representative vertices of $P$ whose representative is $r_v$, we store two rays corresponding to each node $v \in W$ in the routing table at $r_v$.
 These two rays help in routing the packet from $r_v$ to $v$.
-To route between any two representative vertices $v$ and $w$ that belong to the same patch of $P$, again we store two rays at $v$ (resp. $w$) which together help in routing the packet from $v$ (resp. $w$) to $w$ (resp. $v$).
+To route between any two representative vertices $v$ and $w$ that belong to the same patch of $P$, again we store two rays at $v$ (resp., $w$) which together help in routing the packet from $v$ (resp., $w$) to $w$ (resp., $v$).
 In either of these cases, the plane defined by these two rays intersects a contiguous sequence $\cal F$ of faces belonging to a patch.
 As will be explained in the routing algorithm, the routing path passes through a subset of vertices of faces in ${\cal F}$.
-In the last case, a routing path needs to be determined from a representative vertex $v$ to another representative vertex $w$ and these two vertices belong to two distinct patches of $P$.
+In the last case, a routing path is determined from a representative vertex $v$ to another representative vertex $w$, and these two vertices belong to distinct patches of $P$.
 Such a path could intersect multiple patches and pass through Steiner points on the edges of $P$.
-For every Steiner point $p'$ belonging to $S'$ on $P'$, we identify a Steiner point $p$ on $P$ and mark (at most) two vertices of $P$, both of which take the responsibility of routing the packets from $p$ further.
-Noting the successive vertices along any such path belong to the same patch of $P$, for any two successive vertices belonging to a patch, the routing tables at the marked vertices of $P$ store planes such that these together guide the routing path.
-The routing path computed in the routing phase is such that every two successive vertices along that path are the vertices of an edge of $P$.
-The two lemmas below respectively upper bound the total time for preprocessing $P$ and the sizes of routing tables at the vertices of $P$.
+To facilitate passing a packet via a Steiner point located on any edge $xy$, as described above, we take the help of routing tables at the marked vertices $x$ and $y$.